UlianaEzubchik/Fashion_MNIST/README.md

 ## Dataset
 [Fashion MNIST dataset](https://keras.io/api/datasets/fashion_mnist/)

 This is a dataset of 60,000 28x28 grayscale images of 10 fashion categories, along with a test set of 10,000 images.
-This dataset can be used as a drop-in replacement for MNIST.

 The classes are:
 | Label | Description    |